***IATSE Local 488 has a temporary freeze on new Memberships until October 8, 2023 due to the ongoing SAG-AFTRA and WGAE/WGAW strikes***

 In addition to the quarterly stamps, all work done under an IA contract in our jurisdiction is charged 3% of gross wages as work dues.

-The entire process for joining can take 6-8 weeks, but once you've started you can work under our contacts while the application is in process.
-Once you submit to the form below, we will vet your documents and respond within 2 weeks if we need more information or if it was accepted.
+The entire process for joining can take 6-8 weeks.
+Once you submit the form using the link below, we will vet your documents and respond within 2 weeks if we need more information or if it was accepted.
 Next, we'll mail you a formal paper application from International IATSE with a letter detailing membership, fees, and next steps.
 You'll mail that application with your payment to our Portland office.
 Once that is complete, we send the paper application on to International and wait the 3-4 weeks they can take to process it.
-We will help you through the whole process!
+We will help you through the whole process!\

 If you meet the requirements listed above please fill out the form at this link (PDFs are preferred):